superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ![Useables window](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/useables_window.jpg)

 - **Top row:** your best healing item — matched to how much health you're missing — plus up to 2 items that cure a condition you currently have (bleeding, infection, and so on).
-Leftover slots fill with more available healing items.
+Leftover slots fill with more available healing items, if you need healing.
 - **Bottom row:** up to 1 best food item and 2 best drinks, ranked by nutrition, then health, then bonus buffs.
 If you have no drinks, the gap fills with more food instead (and the other way around).

 An item with a health penalty (like Rotting Flesh) will always rank below a "clean" item of the same kind, even if you have a lot more of it.